kryllyxofficial01/kryllyxofficial01/README.md

 # Hi!
 I'm Kryllyx!

 ### About Me
 I'm a beginner software developer who is way too ambitious with projects.
-My hobbies are raging at my non-functioning code, getting confused by redstone, and spamming left-click.
+My hobbies are raging at my non-functioning code, getting baffled by redstone, and sometimes spamming my mouse unneccesarily fast.

 I need a life.